thorchain/docs/thornodes/fullnode/midgard-linux.md

 # Midgard on Linux

-Although the steps shown here may work on different Linux distributions, they are tested and meant to be run on an `Ubuntu 24.04`.
-If not specified otherwise, all commands are meant to be run as `root` user.
-You might need to run them with `sudo`, depending on your server installation.
+{% hint style="info" %}
+The steps shown here are tested on `Ubuntu 24.04`, different distributions may need adjustments to the commands.

+All commands are meant to be run as root user, if not specified otherwise.
+Depending on the server installation, they may need to be run from a different user via `sudo`.
+{% endhint %}

 ## Prerequisites